Over the past few years, headlines warning about the risk of energy blackouts over the winter months have become an annual event.

 The aim is to make power available at specific times to all users in the most efficient way.
 Each block of power is assigned an alpha character/letter.

-You should be able to locate your block letter next to your supply number (also known as Meter Point Administration Number (MPAN)) on your latest energy invoice.
-If this is missing, please check this website – or contact us.
+You should be able to locate your block letter next to your supply number (also known as Meter Point Administration Number or MPAN) on your latest energy invoice.
+If this is missing, please use this link – or contact us.
 Your letter will then correspond with the timetables issued by the Electricity Supply Emergency Code.

 As with gas, if your organisation cannot do without power, you should have ‘protected’ status.
 If you want to check this, contact you DNO.